SMK Kidurong

 Sekolah Menengah Kebangsaan Kidurong was established on 1 January 1997 and was the fifth secondary school to be built in Bintulu.
 The school is divided into two sessions - morning session and afternoon session.
 The afternoon session consists of Form 1 and Form 2 students whereas the morning session consists of Form 3, 4 and 5 students.
 The school also has Form 6 which is divided into upper six and lower six.
 The school has 60 students in Form 6 and 2050 students in Form 1 and 2.

 The school has been around since 1 January 1997.

-Achievements

-SMK Kidurong has excellent results in all three national exams each year, the PMR (now known as PT3), SPM and STPM.
-The Taekwondo club of SMK Kidurong has even made it internationally.
-The school also won on AstroKuiz state competition in 2013.

 Location

 SMK Kidurong is situated at the 9th of the 11 districts of Sarawak, Bintulu.
 The location of SMK Kidurong is very strategic since it is only around 14 kilometers from the Bintulu town.
 Besides, SMK Kidurong is actually situated in the Kidurong housing area which includes: